Stachys Helen von Stein Description

 - Bloom Season:

-Alpine and Rock, Container Gardening, Edging, Erosion Control, Ground Cover, Massing, Slopes, Small Spaces, Under Planting
+Accent, Alpine and rock, Container Garening, Cottage Gardening, Edging, Erosion Control or Embankment, Ground Cover, Massing, Ornamental, Rock Garden, Slopes, Small Spaces,

 - Cannot Ship to: